rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 - **Threshold Management**: Setting an appropriate threshold is crucial.
 If the threshold is too high, it may be difficult to gather enough shares if some are lost; if too low, security could be compromised.
 - **Handling Corruption or Loss**: While Shamir’s Secret Sharing is resilient, share corruption (e.g., through bit rot in digital storage) can compromise reconstruction.
 Solutions like error-checking mechanisms and regular integrity checks are recommended.

-### Comparing Shamir’s Secret Sharing with Alternative Security Solutions
+### Shamir’s Secret Sharing VS on-chain multi-signature wallets

 Other techniques, such as multi-signature wallets, offer similar security benefits.
 Multi-signature (multisig) wallets require multiple private keys for transaction approval, and each participant has a private key rather than a share of a single key.
 The main advantages of Shamir's Secret Sharing over multisig include: